-Following on from the huge success of the hit podcast The Cipher’s series finale last week I thought perhaps a follow up review was in order.
+Following on from the huge success of the hit podcast The Cipher’s series finale last week I thought perhaps a follow-up review was in order.
 If this is your first time landing on this page (hello & welcome), for those who haven’t listened to The Cipher podcast yet I would strongly recommend that you check out my previous review from a few weeks back of ‘The Cipher’ which covers off the first five episodes in my own unique way.
-With this follow on review (pt.2) I will be diving into the series at midway point, so from episode six onwards.
+With this follow on the review part two I will be diving into the series at the midway point, so from episode six onwards.

 So are we ready to return to Narnia, perhaps crawl through a washing machine and once again fall down the sci-fi thriller rabbit hole?
 Oh and as always spoiler ALERT, apologies if you have not already listened to the complete series so far there will be some serious spoilers blown ahead.

 Sabrina, Benny, & Fergus travel to Iceland to meet up with Sabrina’s online pal Isabella, voiced by Hera Hilmar.
-Queue a magic carpet ride from Black Beach, Iceland via a derelict airplane/spaceship and our gang end up on a tropical island where bombshell no 2 drops; Sabrina’s mum is not dead!
-Sabrina’s sketchy mum was originally part of The Stork’s, but setup a splinter group called The Swan’s believing that AI and robotics are the future for humanity, not splicing alien & human DNA.
-And if that wasn’t enough, a war is apparently imminent between the aliens & mankind.
+Queue a magic carpet ride from Black Beach, Iceland via a derelict aeroplane/spaceship and our gang end up on a tropical island where bombshell no 2 drops; Sabrina’s mum is not dead!
+Sabrina’s sketchy mum was originally part of The Stork’s but set up a splinter group called The Swan’s believing that AI and robotics are the future for humanity, not splicing alien & human DNA.
+And if that wasn’t enough, war is apparently imminent between the aliens & mankind.

 In the ensuing fracas, Fergus (Samuel Adewunmi) is mortally wounded and sadly dies.
-The creativeness with the way this scene was written and poignantly delivered is true credit to both direction, and the actor’s incredible abilities.
-Sabrina & Benny evade Isabella & the deceitful Efrat (Olivia Popica) from Arrow and set-up shop in Japan.
+The creativeness of the way this scene was written and poignantly delivered is a true credit to both direction and the actor’s incredible abilities.
+Sabrina & Benny evade Isabella & the deceitful Efrat (Olivia Popica) from Arrow and set up shop in Japan.

 My thoughts for the future of the show?
 Off the bat, 100% there needs to be a series two to further expand on this already amazing scripted storyline.
-Not to sound like The Cipher hype man, but if someone has not already had the conversation about converting this awesome podcast into what could be an award winning TV series, you should.
-Take note Netflix, BBC, and Amazon, the writing within The Cipher would easily transition to a successful TV series.
-Just looking at the amount of people that viewed my initial review I did for the show the interest & demand is certainly there.
+Not to sound like The Cipher hype man, but if someone has not already had the conversation about converting this awesome podcast into what could be an award-winning TV series, you should.
+Take note of Netflix, BBC, and Amazon, the writing within The Cipher would easily transition to a successful TV series.
+Just looking at the number of people that viewed my initial review I did for the show the interest & demand are certainly there.

-Why I like the show?
+Why do I like this show?
 If you haven’t already guessed it I am a big fan of this podcast.
-For me this is the first fiction podcast which I have come across that causes you to actually think, backtrack, and revisit previous episodes.
+For me, this is the first fiction podcast that I have come across that causes you to actually think, backtrack, and revisit previous episodes.
 The show is cleverly littered with Easter eggs like a millennial podcast version of ‘Where’s Wally’ or ‘Where’s Waldo’ if you live in the States.
 The smart inclusion of popular cultural references (Tinder, Reddit, Tiktok) coupled with geographical locations, and nuances is an ingenious contemporary approach to podcasting.
 It’s almost pioneering in terms of where the writing takes the listener.
-To enjoy this podcast I personally find you don’t have to be a fan of sci-fi drama, however an inquisitive open mind will serve you well.
+To enjoy this podcast I personally find you don’t have to be a fan of the sci-fi drama, however, an inquisitive open mind will serve you well.
 Even I did not know what ‘IRL’ meant to millennials, so it goes to show you can teach old dogs new tricks!